The Southwest High School PTSA Bylaws were adopted by the PTSA membership at the January 2015 PTSA executive board meeting.

 Only those persons who have signified their consent to serve if elected shall be nominated for or elected to office.

-Section 7.
-A vacancy occurring in any office shall be filled for the unexpired term by a person elected by a majority vote of the executive committee, notice of such election having been given.
+Section 8.
+A vacancy occurring in any office shall be filled for the unexpired term by a person elected by a majority vote of the executive committee.
 In case a vacancy occurs in the office of president, the vice-president shall serve notice of the election.

 ARTICLE VIII - DUTIES OF OFFICERS